axibase/atsd/finance/install.md

 In scale-out mode ATSD is deployed on [Apache HBase](https://hbase.apache.org/) on file systems such as [Hadoop](../installation/cloudera.md) (HDFS), [Amazon EMRFS](../installation/aws-emr-s3.md), and [Azure Storage](../installation/azure-hdinsight.md).

+### Operating System Settings

+* Increase `ulimit` `nofile` parameter to at least `32768`.
+* Enable NTP.
+If co-located at the trading venue, synchronize with NTP servers operated by the exchange.

 ### Network Settings

 Increase network buffers and disable Reverse Path Filtering.